alanisaac/k8s-observability/README.md

 ### Logging
 The logging solution is a full ELK stack, using the following tools:

-- Filebeat as the log collector and forwarder
+- Filebeat for the log collector and forwarder
-- Kafka to act as a log buffering mechanism
+- Kafka for the log buffering mechanism
-- Logstash as the log aggregator and shipper
+- Logstash for the log aggregator and shipper
-- Elasticsearch as log storage
+- Elasticsearch for log storage
-- Kibana as the discovery and visualization tool
+- Kibana for the discovery and visualization tool

-See [this article](https://logz.io/blog/deploying-kafka-with-elk/) from logz.io for diagrams and more on how these tools are set up and work together.
+See [the ELK architecture with Kafka](https://logz.io/blog/deploying-kafka-with-elk/) from logz.io for more information.

 ### Metrics
-The metrics solution is the Prometheus & Grafana stack.
+The metrics solution is the Prometheus & Grafana stack:

+- Kube State Metrics for Kubernetes object metrics
+- Prometheus for metric scraping and storage
+- Grafana for metric visualization

+See the [Prometheus architecture](https://prometheus.io/docs/introduction/overview/#architecture) for more information.

 ### Tracing
 The tracing solution is Jaeger, with an Elasticsearch backend.
-Since Elasticsearch and Kafka are already deployed for logging, the same deployments are reused.
+Since Elasticsearch and Kafka are already deployed for logging, the same deployments are reused:

+- Jaeger for tracing agents and collectors
+- Kafka for the trace buffering mechanism
+- Elasticsearch for the storage backend

-See the Jaeger [architecture diagram](https://www.jaegertracing.io/docs/1.22/architecture/) for more information.
+See the [Jaeger architecture](https://www.jaegertracing.io/docs/1.22/architecture/) for more information.

 ### Service
 The configurations of logging, metrics, and tracing above form an "observability contract": any service which conforms to that contract will be monitored without additional configuration.
 The contract is: